 Defect reporting processes will be defined in the UK Link Modification or Release Testing Approach document.

-8. PROGRESS REPORTING

-The UK Link Modification or Release Testing Approach document will define the progress reporting planned.
-This must specify the reporting frequency and what is required in the report – such as planned vs actual testing completed, defects raised, processes tested.

-If requested in the Testing Approach document defect details, such as count, status, severity and process-related impacts will be documented and shared with the stakeholders.

-10. USER TESTING PROVISIONS AND RESTRICTIONS
+7. USER TESTING PROVISIONS AND RESTRICTIONS

 The User Testing service will be subject to contract between the User and the Transporter Agency.
 Users will be required to agree requirements with the Transporter Agency.
 These requirements will form the basis of the User Testing Scope.